hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/382_on_bhakti-yoga.md

 and what we call matter, and so on.
 But these are very weak attempts, and the highest objectification of the Self possible to us is the Personal God.
 This objectification is an attempt to reveal our own nature.
-According to the Sânkhya, nature is showing all these experiences to the soul, and when it has got real experience it will know its own nature.
+According to the Sānkhya, nature is showing all these experiences to the soul, and when it has got real experience it will know its own nature.
 According to the Advaita Vedantist, the soul is struggling to reveal itself.
 After long struggle, it finds that the